 Archer K Hill II is an Environmental Science graduate student from Bermuda.
 He has an undergraduate degree in International Studies and Geography and a first master’s in International Relations.
 He is interested in many things—especially the human implications of climate change.
 After Miami he hopes to work in journalism.

-Claire Koczak is a Sophomore Earth Science major and Energy co-major along with a minor in Physics and possibly Computer Science.
+Claire Koczak is a junior Earth Science major and Energy co-major along with a minor in Physics and possibly Computer Science.
 She is from Springboro, Ohio and enjoys playing soccer and reading about various scientific topics.
 One day she plans to go to grad school and eventually work for the Department of Energy or the EPA.

 Annie Blair has been faculty advisor to Greenhawks Media since its inception in her Environmental Journalism class in 2009.
 She is a senior clinical professor of journalism at Miami University and a freelance journalist.
 Annie is an affiliate faculty member of Miami’s Institute for the Environment and Sustainability and its Institute for Food.
 She also serves on the board of the Mill Creek Watershed Council.
 Her idea of a great day is getting lost in the woods.